PALMYRA TWP. (Pike)

 • A used back hoe has been purchased through an estate but Waldron said there appeared to be no title for it.
 Payment will be held while the issue is investigated.
 Coutts stated that municipalities need a license to take a back hoe on the road.

-Page 2 of 2 - • A lot combination was approved for Jackland LCC at Simons Point.
+• A lot combination was approved for Jackland LCC at Simons Point.

 • Verification in writing will be requested from the PA Department of Environmental Protection (DEP) that five lots owned by Sam Shahar may be connected to the Deer Haven sewer plant, which Shahar owns.
 Shahar, whose house is on one of the lots, originally obtained approval for on-lot septic.
 The Supervisors want to ensure that the hook-ups would not take away from the planned, 308 unit Pocono Lakefront development.